The Trump Prophecy: Concepts

 The Trump Prophecy's official press release marketed the film as "an inspirational message of Hope, highlighting the vast beauty and greatness of The United States [and] its electoral process."
 Vox journalist Tara Isabella Burton labeled The Trump Prophecy as a true portrait of Christian nationalism in the United States.

-The film's focus on prophecy comes from the ideas of miracles and prophecies by a group of Pentecostal evangelicals named the New Apostolic Reformation.
-The NAR follows a dominion theology, which states that the world must turn Christian in order for the Second Coming to occur.
+The film's focus on prophecy comes from the ideas of miracles and prophecies by a Pentecostal evangelical movement named the New Apostolic Reformation (NAR); Taylor has been described as enjoying high status in the NAR movement because of his prophecies.
+The NAR follows dominion theology, which states that the world must turn Christian in order for the Second Coming to occur.
 Several evangelicals suggest Trump's moving of the Israeli embassy, which is heavily praised by those interviewed in the end of the film, is a step towards fulfilling the dominion theology.
 Some of the film's interviewees, like Bachmann, Wallnau, and Barton, are NAR members, and the real-life Don Colbert has regularly appeared on shows run by NAR associates, including Ken Copeland and Jim Bakker.

 A major theme in the film is its promotion of authority and hierarchy.
-Burton opines that the film informs its audience not to resist Trump as doing so would disrespect the real authority of God; the same type of reasoning has been used by people close to Trump, such as Jeff Sessions, Paula White, and Robert Jeffress, to excuse its actions, such as the family separation policy.
+Burton opines that the film informs its audience not to resist Trump as doing so would disrespect the real authority of God.
+The same type of reasoning has been used by people close to Trump, such as Jeff Sessions, Paula White, and Robert Jeffress, to excuse his actions, such as the family separation policy.
 The film references passages in the Bible about Cyrus the Great, which many Christian fans of Trump have compared him to.
-The movie's authority element extends into its presentation of domestic families, where a female submits to the permissions and demands of a male; Colbert doesn't start the Trump prayer chain until her husband gives permission to do so, and Mary Jo Taylor is very submissive to her husband, to the point where she gave up her fire dispatching job.
+The movie's authority element extends into its presentation of domestic families, where a female submits to the permissions and demands of a male.
+Colbert does not start the Trump prayer chain until her husband gives permission to do so, and Mary Jo Taylor is very submissive to her husband, to the point where she gave up her fire dispatching job.

 The film's praise for Trump's activity in office is only brought up in its interview segment, where they applaud his relocation of the Israeli embassy to Jerusalem.
-The narrative rarely presents how fit he is to become president; the only depiction of his character is that he doesn't share the same evangelical values as most of his supporters.
+The narrative rarely presents how fit he is to become president; the only depiction of his character is that he does not share the same evangelical values as most of his supporters.
 When Mary Colbert asks other evangelicals to participate in the prayer chain, they admit to not being fans of the Republican candidate.
 This religious disconnect and the message of God that Mark Taylor receives indicates that Christians are voting for Trump not because of his qualities, but because they are following the person God chose to lead the country.

 Art lecturer and writer Emily Pothast categorized The Trump Prophecy as "an accidental advertisement for a quasi-socialist utopia", as it shows American public sector workers like Mark Taylor being very wealthy and having easy and heavily encouraged access to health care by the time they retire.